jonathangaldino/first-relay-app/README.md

 > A simple relay modern app

 - Koa in the backend
-- React with Relay Modern for the frotnend
+- React with Relay Modern for the frontend

 Todo: